q-programming/daily-page/README.md

 # Daily Page App

-A React + TypeScript application that provides a personalized daily dashboard.
+A Java Spring Boot application with embedded React + TypeScript frontend that provides a personalized daily dashboard.
 The app displays:

 - **Weather**: Current conditions and forecast for your location.
 - **Air Quality**: Real-time air quality index and details.